mpopko/factor-based-slam/README.md

 ## Installation

 Using HoloOcean is only supported under Windows and Linux distributions and thorugh directly cloning from Github.
 GTSAM Python library can be installed via conda-forge.
+Note that, HoloOcean is not needed for running the factor-based SLAM functionalities.

 We recommand using a Conda enviornment.